Culture & climate change

-This combined research and engagement project engages with a diverse range of stakeholders to promote science-based climate adaptation and better prepare businesses and communities to manage risk in the future.
-The project draws on rigorous public engagement methodologies such as actor-system mapping and citizen panels to construct a culture-centred framework of engagement on climate change adaptation.
-This framework will then guide the design of an innovative toolkit for decision-making on risk management in an uncertain world.
+This combined research and engagement project engaged with a diverse range of tourism stakeholders to promote science-based climate adaptation and better prepare businesses and communities to manage risk in the future.
+The project drew on rigorous public engagement methodologies such as actor-system mapping and citizen panels to construct a culture-centred framework of engagement on climate change adaptation.

 This project in the media: